Border Agents Make Killer Mistakes During Interviews: 4 Ways to Fix Them!

 How to Fix It

-Use Open-Ended questions, such as:
+Use Open-Ended questions

 "What are you coming to do?"